 Table 12-6: Regional Activity Center Zoning Districts Nonresidential and Mixed-Use Building Design Standards

 RAC UE UC

 Building Base and Entrance Design

 For buildings over 90' in height, the base of the building shall be clearly differentiated from the remainder of the building with an emphasis on providing design elements that will enhance the pedestrian environment.

-1. This differentiation shall occur somewhere within the bottom third of the building, but no higher than 50' above grade.
+This differentiation shall occur somewhere within the bottom third of the building, but no h igher than 50' ab oove grade.

-2. Elements such as, but not limited to, cornices, corbeling, molding, stringcourses, ornamentation, changes in material or color, recessing, architectural lighting, and other sculpturing of the base shall be provided to clearly differentiate the base from the remainder of the building.
+2. Elements such as, but not limited to, cornices, corbeling, molding, stringcourses, orname architectural lighting, and other sculpturing of the base shall be provided to clearly differential

 Main Street ✓ ✓ ✓

 4-5 Lane Avenue/Boulevard ✓ ✓ ✓

 6 or more Lane Avenue/Boulevard ✓ ✓ ✓

 2-3 Lane Avenue ✓ ✓ ✓

 Transit Station, Off-Street Public Path, Public Park ✓ ✓ ✓

 Other - Primary ✓ ✓ ✓

 Secondary ✓ ✓ ✓

 Parkway (when only frontage or adjacent to shared-use path) ✓ ✓ ✓

 Limited Access

-Table 12-6: Regional Activity Center Zoning Districts Nonresidential and Mixed-Use Building Design Standards
+Table 12-6: Regional Activity Center Zoning Districts Nonresidential and Mix ed-Use Building g Design Standa ards

 RAC UE UC

 A frontage shall have a minimum of one prominent entrance, as defined in this Ordinance.
 Ir with two frontages, one prominent entrance located on the corner may satisfy this requirement

 Each frontage shall not require more than one prominent entry.

 A prominent corner entry shall include design features that reinforce intersections as key following shall be included: a.
 A chamfered or rounded corner design. b.
 Awnings, canopies, or other covered entry features. c.
 Special paving, landscape, or lighting features. d.
 Unique architectural detailing that emphasizes the corner entry. locations for peo destrian activity.
 Two of the

 Main Street ✓ ✓ ✓

 4-5 Lane Avenue/Boulevard ✓ ✓ ✓

 6 or more Lane Avenue/Boulevard ✓ ✓ ✓

 2-3 Lane Avenue ✓ ✓ ✓

 Transit Station, Off-Street Public Path, Public Park ✓ ✓ ✓

 Other - Primary ✓ ✓ ✓

 Secondary ✓ ✓ ✓

 Parkway (when only frontage or adjacent to shared-use path) ✓ ✓ ✓

 Limited Access

 A minimum of one ground floor entrance along each frontage facing facade except for a Limi connection between doors and adjacent pedestrian facilities, where such facilities are present the connection between doors and adjacent pedestrian facilities, where such facilities are present the connection between doors and adjacent pedestrian facilities, where such facilities are present the connection between doors and adjacent pedestrian facilities, where such facilities are present the connection between doors and adjacent pedestrian facilities. nt or are required by this Ordinand

 Main Street √ √

 4-5 Lane Avenue/Boulevard √ √

 6 or more Lane Avenue/Boulevard √ √

 2-3 Lane Avenue √ √

 Transit Station, Off-Street Public Path, Public Park √ √

 Other - Primary √ √

 Secondary √ √

 Parkway (when only frontage or adjacent to shared-use path) V V

 Limited Access

 All ground floor entrances along each frontage facing façade, except for a Limited Access from between doors and adjacent pedestrian facilities, where such facilities are present or are required. connection

 Main Street ✓

 4-5 Lane Avenue/Boulevard ✓

 6 or more Lane Avenue/Boulevard ✓

 2-3 Lane Avenue ✓

 Transit Station, Off-Street Public Path, Public Park ✓

 Other - Primary ✓

 Secondary ✓

 Parkway (when only frontage or adjacent to shared-use path) ✓

 Limited Access